glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 > "The TTI metric measures the time from when the page starts loading to when its main sub-resources have loaded and it is capable of reliably responding to user input quickly." <sup>[[7](#ref-7)]</sup>

 The Time to Interactive (TTI) is strongly related to the Max Potential FID.
-It also keeps tracks on long tasks which block the main thread.
+It also keeps track on long tasks which block the main thread.
-Instead of finding the longest task, it identifies the time when the last of these long tasks has finished and the browser is ready to respond on user interactions reliably.<sup>[[7](#ref-7)]</sup>
+Instead of just finding the longest task, it identifies the time when the last of these long tasks has finished and the browser is ready to respond on user interactions reliably.<sup>[[7](#ref-7)]</sup>

 ## Machine centric performance metrics